Innsbrook Mixed Use Phase One Slated To Begin

 After years of planning and research, Innsbrook’s zoning designation as an Urban Mixed Use “UMU” development is coming to fruition.
-Developers plan to break ground on phase 1 by the end of November at the corner of Innslake Drive and Dominion Boulevard in Innsbrook.
+Developers began construction in October of 2018 at the corner of Innslake Drive and Dominion Boulevard in Innsbrook.

 “We saw the potential value in Innsbrook right away”, said developer Richard Souter of WVS Companies.
 WAM Associates LLC, led by Joe Marchetti Jr., along with Richmond-based WVS, filed their updated plans last month for the second phase of their Innslake Place apartment development at 4235 Innslake Place in Innsbrook.

 The first phase calls for a five-story, 100-unit apartment complex on the corner of Innslake Drive and Dominion Boulevard.
-The second phase of 123 units will extend above a surface parking lot next door to the Benchmark Mortgage Company building on the site.
-The development will include a 255-space parking deck for office tenants and residents, and a courtyard and improved walkways with upscale landscaping.
+Construction on the second phase is slated to begin in the fall of 2019.
+The additional 123 units will extend above a surface parking lot next door to the Benchmark Mortgage Company building on the site.
+The development will include a 255-space parking deck for office tenants and residents and a courtyard and improved walkways with upscale landscaping.
 “Innsbrook is already the heart of business in Henrico and one of the largest business parks in the state.
 The future is urban so we are taking the lead with this project as we begin to actualize the vision of the Innsbrook Architectural Review Committee for the future growth and densification of Innsbrook”, Richard Souter, continued.
-The first phase of Innslake Place is slated to be finished by the first quarter of 2020.
+The first phase of the Innslake Place Apartments is slated to be finished by the first quarter of 2020.

 “The Innsbrook Foundation team will continue to build on the 80-100 events that we host and oversee in Innsbrook each year.
-Plans are already underway to add programming that reflects the needs and interests of our expanded community”, remarked Innsbrook Foundation Executive Director, Yvonne Mastromano.
+Plans are already underway to add programming that reflects the needs and interests of our expanded community”, —Innsbrook Foundation Executive Director, Yvonne Mastromano.